nudibranchrecords/hedron/docs/dev/index.md

   - `TWEEN` - A very simple [tweening library](https://github.com/tweenjs/tween.js/).
 The update method is called interally in Hedron, so there's no need to do that inside of a sketch.
   - `postprocessing` - The post [processing library](https://github.com/vanruesc/postprocessing) Hedron uses
   - `glslify` - [Module system for GLSL](https://github.com/glslify/glslify)

+Using this variable means that VS Code Intellisense won't work by default.
+[See below](#setting-up-vs-code-intellisense) on how to fix this.

 ### Very basic example
 This is the minimum you need to do in order to use Hedron.